ibexa/documentation-developer/docs/guide/admin_panel.md

 #### Enter back end interface

-To allow the User to enter the Back Office interface and view all content, you need to set the following Policies:
+To allow the User to enter the back end interface (PlatformUI) and view all Content, you need to set the following Policies:

 - `user/login`
 - `content/read`

+To let the User navigate through StudioUI, you also need to add:

 - `content/versionread`
-- `section/view`
-- `content/reverserelatedlist`

-These Policies will be necessary for all other cases below that require access to the content structure.
+These Policies will be necessary for all other cases below that require access to the PlatformUI.

 #### Create content without publishing

 This option can be used together with eZ Enterprise's content review options.
 Using the following Policies, the User is able to create content, but can't publish it; instead, they must send it for review to another User with proper permissions (for example, senior editor, proofreader, etc.).

 - `content/create`
 - `content/edit`